 Do Hedgehogs Poop When They Run on Their Running Wheel?

 Hedgehogs are biological beings, and just like any other biological creature, whatever they eat must be excreted.
-However, many owners are astonished at how hedgehogs poop everywhere from their cages to their running wheels, even as they are running.
+However, many owners are astonished at how hedgehogs poop everywhere from their houses to around their cages, even as they are moving.

 Some hedgehog owners find it hard to come to terms with their hedgehog pooping while running on their wheels and decide to do away with the wheels.
 It’s worth noting that since pooping is a natural physiological process, denying your hedgehog a running wheel will do little to help.
 The least you can do is to clean the wheel on a daily basis to maintain optimal hygienic conditions.

 Why Does My Hedgehog Keep Pooping on Me?